 Use ISU when it is part of a proper name, such as Festival ISU.

 Academic degrees may be abbreviated.
 Capitalize the letters that represent principal words in the degree when abbreviating.
-There is no space between the letters, and periods are required: B.S., B.A., Ph.D.
-(See Page 6 for additional degree guidelines.)
+There is no space between the letters, and periods are typically required: B.S., M.A., Ph.D.
+(See entry on degrees for additional guidelines.)

 There is no need to include “Illinois” when referring to a community within the state.
 All Illinois cities stand alone in narrative text.

 There is no need to name the state for the following major cities: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Diego, San Francisco, and Seattle.

 Names of cities and countries should not be abbreviated in narrative text.
 Exceptions to this rule are when U.S. is used as an adjective, and when a city is known as St., such as St. Louis.